Alfresco/docs-alfresco/support/latest/roles.md

 ## Premier Services Team

-For Premier customers, this team is a designated to look after your Hyland software investment by providing expedited access to the necessary resources you need.
+For Premier customers, this team is designated to look after your Hyland software investment by providing expedited access to the necessary resources you need.

 ## Hyland Product Team